itayfeldman/life/README.md

 ## To Dos

-* Improve the seed_generation using the oscillators
+* Improve the seed_generation using the Patterns
-* Add oscillators ...
+* Add Patterns ...

 ## References